• Skip to primary navigation

 • Rinse the okra in cold water, then chop in ½” to ¾" medallions.

 • Roughly chop the onions and garlic.
-Slice the bacon in 1” pieces, dice the tasso or ham into bite-size pieces.
+Slice the bacon into 1” pieces; dice the ham into bite-size pieces.

 • Drain the tomatoes if using canned.
-If using fresh, peel and de-seed the tomatoes and place in a colander to drain.
+If using fresh, peel and de-seed the tomatoes.
+Place tomatoes in a colander to drain.

 • Place the bacon in a cold Dutch oven and turn the heat to medium.
-Fry the bacon until the fat has rendered, then remove the bacon from the pan but leave the grease.
-About 5 minutes.
+Fry the bacon until the fat has rendered.
+Remove the bacon but leave the renderings.

-• Add the ham or tasso to the bacon grease and fry for about 3 minutes.
+• Add the smoked ham to the bacon grease and fry for about 3 minutes.

-• Add the onions to the Dutch oven and fry until clear, about 5 to 8 minutes.
+• Add the onions and fry until clear, about 5 to 8 minutes.

-• Add the chopped garlic and kosher salt and ground and cook for about 2 minutes, until the garlic is aromatic.
+• Add the chopped garlic, Creole seasoning, ground pepper, and cayenne (if using).
+Stir well and cook for about 2 to 3 minutes or until the garlic is aromatic.

 Recipe Notes